obinns-dd/talks/2025/leeds-mobile/README.md

 The talk covered Apple’s approach to AI including ensuring safety and making it easy for developers to integrate Foundation Models into their apps.

 I explained how to integrate the models into your app, how to test your integrations and ensure they are safe, and what I hope Apple add in the future.

+### Recording

+You can watch the recording of this talk on [YouTube](https://www.youtube.com/watch?v=cm5AQwG1GjE).

 ### Slides